menu

 Demographics

 The people who call St. Regis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Regis residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Regis include Italian, French, German, English, and Irish.
+Important ancestries of people in St. Regis include Italian, French, English, German, and Irish.

 The most common language spoken in St. Regis is English.
 Other important languages spoken here include Spanish and Italian.